ASinanSaglam/webng/docs/analysis.rst

 In the :code:`mysim.yaml` file you created you should see an analysis section.
-To learn more about the options, please see :ref:`configuration options` page.
+To learn more about the available options, please see :ref:`config` page.
 The analyses can be ran using the command

 .. code-block:: shell